rckstr-rohan/HacktoberFest2019/README.md

 # DSC-SIST Hacktoberfest 2019

-This is a beginner friendly repository made specifically for Hacktoberfest that helps you get into OpenSource and takes you a step closer to earning your Hacktoberfest T-shirt 👕
+This is a beginner friendly repository made specifically for Hacktoberfest that helps you get into OpenSource and takes you a step closer to earning your own Hacktoberfest T-shirt 👕

 #### Make sure you read [CONTRIBUTING.md](CONTRIBUTING.md) before getting started.